TimMilla/automaticall_email_answer/README.md

 # automaticall_email_answer
-With this project I want to automatically answer my email with the help of AI.
+This is just a mock project and not intended for real usage.
+Just want to figure some things out.
+Goal:
+Answer emails automatically with openAI API.